Quantum voting and violation of Arrow's Impossibility Theorem: Quantum voting system

+First, we introduce quantum cycles.
+We then define the Quantum Majority-Rule (QMR) constitution $\EQMR$.
+This constitution, we show, respects quantum transitivity, quantum unanimity, and QIIA.
+These properties will enable $\EQMR$ to violate a quantum analog of Arrow's Theorem.

-A quantum extension of majority rule can have both properties.
-Before defining the extension, we introduce quantum cycles.
-Let $\sigma_\soc = \chi_1^\alpha \otimes \ldots \otimes \chi_N^\mu$ denote a product of preference-basis elements.
-Suppose that at least two $\chi_i^\gamma$'s correspond to classical preferences that form a classical cycle.
-We will say that $\sigma_\soc$ contains a cycle.
+\textbf{Quantum cycles:} Let $\chi_1^\alpha \otimes \ldots \otimes \chi_N^\mu$ be a product of preference-basis elements.
+Suppose that at least two $\chi_i^\gamma$'s are pure states labeled by classical preferences that form a classical cycle.
+The product will be said to contain a \emph{quantum cycle}.